 The approved budget and financial forecasts reflect in financial terms the delivery of Barcud's services alongside delivery of the strategic objectives.
-The five year budget is characterised by capital spend on maintaining the Welsh Housing Quality Standard on existing stock, along with the ambitious development programme to become a landlord of 5000 properties by 2025.
-This capital expenditure will be funded by our existing £80m facility provided by our Funders, alongside social housing grant provided by the Welsh Government.
+The five year budget is characterised by capital spend on maintaining the Welsh Housing Quality Standard on existing stock, decarbonisation work and an ambitious development programme to become a landlord of 5,000 properties by 2025.
+This capital expenditure will be funded by our existing £90m facility provided by our Funders, alongside grants provided by the Welsh Government.